-The 10 Best things to do in Kushiro and Lake Akan of Hokkaido in summer.夏の釧路・阿寒湖で体験できる10のこと
+The 10 Best things to do in Kushiro and Lake Akan in summer.夏の釧路・阿寒湖で体験できる10のこと

-You’ll have a spectacular panoramic views of marshland from the upper deck.
-And then you can enjoy walking along with wooden trails to observe the marshland at close range.
+You’ll have a spectacular panoramic views of marshland from the upper deck of the Kushiro Marsh Observatory.
+Visitors even have a chance of strolling along with wooden trails to observe the marshland at close range.

-In the observatory building, they provide a wide range of exhibitions and explanations related to the marshlands.
-There is a small café and our best recommendation is ‘’ Tancho Crane shaped soft ice cream”.
+The observatory building provides a wide range of exhibitions and explanations related to the marshlands.
+It has a small café and our best recommendation is ‘’ Tancho Crane shaped soft ice cream”.

 ‘NOROKKO TRAIN’ is a sightseeing trolley train which is operated from April through October.
-The train runs through ‘’ Kushiro Shitsugen’’.
-You’ll have an open views of the marshland and when the train slows down, you might see some wild animals in a relaxed posture.
+The train runs through Kushiro Shitsugen Marshland.
+You’ll have an open views of the marshland.
+The train often slows down, which allows you to see some wild animals in a relaxed posture.

-There is a little store on the train that sells bento lunch boxes which feature local specialties.
+The train has a little shop that sells bento lunch boxes which feature local specialties.

-“ Light Forest “ walking tour give you a privileged opportunity to enter the primeval forest near the Lake Akan.
-A tour with a special licensed guide allow you to enter the private area which is closed to ordinary people.
+“ Light Forest “ walking tour which is lead by a specially licensed guide give you a privileged opportunity to enter the primeval forest near the Lake Akan.
 The 800 years old Japanese Judas tree and the volcanic mud pool called ‘’Bokke’’ are the highlight of the tour.

 You might share the emotion that the owner of this forest would feel under the sunlight shining through the leaves of trees.

 The Ainu are Japan’s indigenous people who live in Hokkaido.
-They worship and thank the nature as the god for its grace.
-Akanko Ainu Kotan at the Lake Akan offers a variety of handicrafts with Ainu patterns passing down from the ancestors, such as wood carvings, embroideries, and traditional dishes.
+They worship and thank the nature as the god for its blessing.
+At Akanko Ainu Kotan in Akanko Onsen, you'll see a variety of handicrafts with Ainu patterns passing down from the ancestors, such as wood carvings, embroideries, and traditional dishes.